flixurapp/flixur/NOTES.md

 The server creates a config directory.
 It creates a default config.yaml file inside.

+The server should download and extract a specific version of go to the `go` directory for use building plugins.

 Plugins can have their own config. which is stored in the config.yaml file.
 Example:
 ```yaml
 # ...